jonasw234/Feedbro-to-NewPipe/README.md

 (You don’t need to filter for YouTube channels, the script will automatically extract them.)

 Steps to import [NewPipe](https://newpipe.schabi.org/) subscriptions
-1. Go to your subscriptions
+1. Go to the “Settings” menu
-2. Click on Import/Export
+2. Click on “Content”
-3. Select import from YouTube export and select NewPipe-Subscriptions.csv.
+3. Click on “Import Database”
+4. Select NewPipeData.zip
+5. Press “Cancel” when asked if you want to overwrite your current settings.